schemathesis/schemathesis/README.md

 ## Getting started

-Schemathesis can be used as a CLI, a Python library, or as a [SaaS](https://schemathesis.io/?utm_source=github).
+Schemathesis can be used as a CLI, a Python library, a [GitHub app](https://github.com/apps/schemathesis), or as a [SaaS](https://schemathesis.io/?utm_source=github).

 - **CLI**: Quick and easy way to get started, for those who prefer the command line.
 - **Python Library**: More control and customization, for developers integrating with their codebase.
+- **GitHub App**: Direct testing in your GitHub repositories with reports in your pull requests.
 - **SaaS**: No setup or installation, if you prefer an all-in-one solution with great visuals.
 Free tier included.

 ## Installation